LeiamNashRebirth/Izumi/README.md

 - [ ] [Plugins](https://github.com/LeiamNashRebirth/Plugins)
 - [ ] [HeroLevel](https://github.com/LeiamNashRebirth/HeroLevel)

+<Br> Question and Answer
+- [ ] What is the purpose of this BOT?

+> ##### You can access YouTube Spotify Anime and Google without a load by commanding on this BOT on messenger
+- [ ] This is a public?
+> ##### No this BOT is a private to avoid spamming groups BOT
+- [ ] This is safe?
+> ##### No, normally personal BOT account on facebook is still illegal that's why you need a high knowledge about network program before to use this on your account
+- [ ] How it is works?
+> ##### JavaScript giving you a powerful scripting feature on internet, BOT is running under JavaScript program
+-

 > Developer: Leiam Nash <br> Program code by: Leiam Nash <br> Language: JavaScript & Node JS

 <br> <br> Leiam Nash and Izumi Kun is the same person also my original name is  `Leiam Nash` i change my Facebook name to `Izumi Kun` cause that name means <br> `Spring or Fountain` cause i started doing this on <br> `spring season`